MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 ---
 ms.assetid:
-title: Manage dashboard and widget configuration in Web console
+title: Manage Dashboard and Widget Configuration in Web Console
 description: This article describes how to manage the configuration of the HTML5 Web console dashboards and widgets in System Center Operations Manager.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 03/28/2025
+ms.date: 04/22/2025
 ms.custom: UpdateFrequency2, engagement-fy24
 ms.service: system-center
 monikerRange: '>sc-om-2016'
 ms.subservice: operations-manager
-ms.topic: article
+ms.topic: how-to
 ---

 # Manage dashboard and widget configuration in the Web console

+This article describes how to manage the configuration of the HTML5 Web console dashboards and widgets in System Center Operations Manager.

 ## Delete a dashboard